October 2, 2015

 An overview of upcoming CFPC activities and events.

-The College of Family Physicians of Canada’s national office will be closed November 11, 2012.
-The office will re-open on November 12, 2012.
+The College of Family Physicians of Canada’s national office will be closed for the holiday, September 7, 2015.
+The office will re-open on September 8, 2015.

 August 31, 2015